nabin3/python_TDD_WEB/README.md

 * And a quick check with geckodriver --version confirms the new one was ready to go.
 The FTs were then back to running the way I expected them to.

+## traling slash(/):
+The convention I’m using is that URLs without a trailing slash are “action” URLs which modify the database.